/

 • Scrutinize orders with mismatched shipping methods, such as overnight delivery for low-cost items.

-• Check for orders with multiple shipping addresses using the same payment method, which may signal an attempt to mask fraudulent activities.
+• Check for multiple shipping addresses tied to the same payment method.

 Robust Security Measures

-Protecting your customers' sensitive information and your brand's reputation is a top priority.
-Here are some powerful security measures that will fortify your defenses and keep your online store secure:
+Protecting customer data and your brand's reputation is a top priority.
+These measures will fortify your defenses:

 1. Two-Factor Authentication (2FA)